 Let’s go over some basics between normal breathing, snoring and the more serious condition of apnea.

 During normal sleep breathing, the airway remains open and unobstructed.
 Although the jaw and base of the tongue drop back slightly, air freely flows through the throat and into the lungs.
-Without an obstruction, snoring does not occur.
+Without an obstruction, snoring does not occur and adequate oxygen flows.